Races

 Troll

 Millennia of war and catastrophes have tested and tempered them to become ultimate survivors.
-No race on Eth-Ur has the physical resilience, natural adaptability, or cunning of Trolls.
+No race on Eth-Ur has the physical resilience, natural adaptability, or cunning of trolls.

 Trolls are supremely crafty hunters, trappers, and survivalists.
-This is not just out of necessity, but out of an innate sense of purpose.
+This is not just out of necessity but also out of an innate sense of purpose.
 As such, the more ambitious and crafty of their lot have made their way out of the swamps and into the employment of those seeking only the most vicious bounty hunter, assassin, or beguiler.

 Goblin